dwd31415/GameSharing/README.md

 Is my project still compatible with other operating systems if I use GameSharing
 ===============================================================================

 Yes it is.
-The GameSharing class only compiles the Google Play Games relevant parts, if you compile for android.
+The GameSharing class only compiles the Google Play Games relevant parts, if you compile for android and only compiles GameCenter relevant parts for ios.
 On other operating system all methods just have no effect at all, but won't produce any compiler errors.

 How to extend GameSharing?